 Getting around San Francisco

 Renting a car in San Francisco is more trouble than it’s worth.
-The city is covered with steep hills and one-way streets.
-Traffic backups can be a nightmare and parking is scarce and expensive.
+The city is covered with steep hills and one-way streets, traffic backups can be a nightmare and parking is scarce and expensive.
 You’ll only need a car if you’re heading out of town.
-It’s easy to get around on foot and the public transportation system can take you anywhere in the city.
+It’s easy to get around on foot and the public transportation system can get you anywhere else.
 San Francisco’s main transportation network is the San Francisco Municipal Railway (Muni).
 It has 100 bus lines with electric trolley buses and the famous historic cable cars.
-Riding one of the cable cars from Nob Hill down to Fisherman’s Wharf is an integral part of the San Francisco tourist experience.
+Riding one of the cable cars from the Nob Hill down to Fisherman’s Wharf is an integral part of the San Francisco tourist experience.
 Check out the Muni Passports that offer unlimited rides for several days.
 Biking is a popular way to get around, but you’ll have to steel yourself to get up and over some of the hills.
 The easiest way to get a cab is calling ahead or lining up for one at a hotel stand.
 To get out of the city, you can hop aboard the Bay Area Rapid Transit (BART), the fast and efficient subway linking the city to the East Bay.
-You can also catch one of the many ferries sailing for Sausalito, Larkspur or Tiburon.
+You can also catch one of the many ferries sailing for Sausalito, Larkspur and Tiburon.